k0001/exinst/exinst/README.md

 learn about the type level representation of a singleton type, which we then use to select the proper `Show` instance among all of those listed in the instance head.

-Given this `Dict1` instance, we can proceed to excecute REPL example mentioned before and it will work just fine.
+Given this `Dict1` instance, we can proceed to excecute the REPL example mentioned before and it will work just fine.

 However, that `Dict1` instance is still a bit insatisfactory: If we wanted,